vegaprotocol/specs/non-protocol-specs/0013-NP-POSE-position-estimate.md

 ### Price cap

 When a price cap is specified it should be assumed that the estimate is to be provided for a [capped futures](./../protocol/0016-PFUT-product_builtin_future.md#1-product-parameters) market.
-The liquidation price estimate should not be returned in that case and margin levels as well collateral increase estimate should be as per fully-collateralised margin [spec](./../protocol/0019-MCAL-margin_calculator.md#fully-collateralised).
+Margin levels as well collateral increase estimate should be as per fully-collateralised margin [spec](./../protocol/0019-MCAL-margin_calculator.md#fully-collateralised).
+If in addition to a price cap the `fully_collateralised` flag is set to `true` then the liquidation price estimate should be `nil`.

 ## Acceptance criteria